 A national symbol is an object, sign, or emblem belonging to a nation often characterized by federal integration and a state of colonial independence.
 Such a symbol is meant to unite the country's populace by creating iconic, verbal, or visual representations of the people's history, goals, and values.
 Additionally, the symbols are often used as part of national celebrations to showcase nationalism and patriotism.
 What are the national symbols of Nigeria today?

-Here is a look at the pictures of national symbols of Nigeria and their underlying meanings.
+Here is a look at the national symbols of Nigeria and their underlying meanings.

 The Nigeria flag has two colours; one white band and two green bands.
 Before 1960, Nigeria used the British flag since it was a British colony.
 After it attained independence, the country adopted the current flag.
-The two green stripes represent natural wealth, and the white represents peace and unity.
+The white colour in Nigeria's flag stands for peace and unity, while the two green stripes represent natural wealth.

 The flag is flown at half-mast whenever the country is experiencing serious political upheaval or mourning a renowned figure.
 It is also flown at half-mast to express solidarity with a friendly nation that has been befallen by tragedy.

 3. The coat of arms of Nigeria

 The country's coat of arms can be viewed as the country's "logo."
 It is the image of an eagle mounted upon a wreath on the backdrop of a black shield.
 Here are the meanings of Nigerian coats of arms.

 - The fertility of Nigeria's soil is represented by the shield's colour, which also signifies the country's vast mineral resources.